evologi/fixed-width/README.md

 #### `Stringifier#write(iterable)`

-It accepts an iterable of objects and returns a serialized buffer up to the last serializable object.
+It accepts an iterable of objects and returns an iterable of strings where each string represents one stringified object.

 - `iterable` `<Iterable>`
-- Returns: `<Buffer>`
+- Returns: `<Iterable>`

 #### `Stringifier#end()`

-It resets the `Stringifier` status and returns the closing buffer.
+Returns the closing iterable of strings.

-- Returns: `<Buffer>`
+- Returns: `<Iterable>`

 ```javascript
 import { Stringifier } from '@evologi/fixed-width'